An economy’s aggregate demand curve is a graph showing the total final goods and services (aggregate demand) demanded at different price levels.

 US exports would decrease.
 Some Japanese buyers would seek substitute goods manufactured in Japan (or another country) rather than import them from the US.
 The demand for imports would increase.
 As the price level increases, imports become more attractive because foreign-made goods become relatively less expensive.
 US consumers would purchase more Japanese products if the US price level increased relative to Japan.

 An increase in the price level reduces exports and increases imports, both of which reduce net exports and RGDP.
 The opposite is true.
 RGDP increases when the price level falls because exports would rise and imports would decrease.

 A Shift in the Aggregate Demand Curve

-Frequently events other than a change in the price level cause a change in the economy’s aggregate demand.
-The expenditure equation for RGDP identifies the variables that cause a shift in the aggregate demand curve.
+Frequently, events other than a price level change cause a shift in the economy’s aggregate demand.
+The expenditure equation for RGDP identifies the variables that cause a movement of the aggregate demand curve.
 RGDP equals the sum of personal consumption expenditures (C), private investment (I), government expenditures (G), and net exports (NX).

 RGDP = C + I + G + NX